PCI: Headwinds Still Exist, So Stay Cautious

 The net result here is an easing financial burden for homeowners, which is positive, but an increasing financial burden for mortgage servicers, which is a negative.
 The investors in agency MBS still expect to receive their interest payments, yet the servicers will not be receiving the cash flow if the homeowner requests the forbearance.
 The result has been liquidity issues within the mortgage market, which is a key reason why we saw the market sell-off accelerate last month.
 While this is not tied directly to non-agency MBS, there is a spillover effect because mortgage servicers have less liquidity to work with.
 They are now unwilling, or perhaps unable, to issue new credit to originate new mortgages, whether agency or non-agency.
 This explains the drop in the mortgage and jumbo mortgage availability indexes, which I touched on earlier in this review.

-My takeaway here is this is a challenging time for the mortgage market, and will likely remain so for the foreseeable future.
-While Fed support and some positive Covid-19 related news should limit losses, it will be difficult for the sector to register meaningful gains in this climate.
+My takeaway here is this is a challenging time for the mortgage market and will likely remain so for the foreseeable future.
+While Fed support and some positive COVID-19 related news should limit losses, it will be difficult for the sector to register meaningful gains in this climate.
 While PCI offers a reasonable buy-in level now, it is unlikely to think it will touch on previous highs any time soon.
 This provides justification for my neutral outlook.

 Bottom line

 PCI has seen a sharp correction since my last review, and this will undoubtedly pique some investor interest.
-The fund has been a solid performer over the long-term, so a market price with only a small premium to NAV may entice investors to buy now.
-With a double digit yield and limited new issuance in the non-agency MBS space, PCI could certainly trend higher in the short-term.
+The fund has been a solid performer over the long term, so a market price with only a small premium to NAV may entice investors to buy now.
+With a double-digit yield and limited new issuance in the non-agency MBS space, PCI could certainly trend higher in the short-term.
 However, there are risks to this thesis.
-The mortgage market as a whole is facing immense challenges, and delinquencies will not stop until there is real improvement in the Covid-19 situation.
+The mortgage market as a whole is facing immense challenges, and delinquencies will not stop until there is real improvement in the COVID-19 situation.
 Further, PCI has seen its income production come under pressure, which is a red flag for investors focused primarily on the distribution.
 Finally, support from the Fed has so far been limited to agency MBS, rather than the non-agency MBS sector that makes up the slight majority of PCI's holdings.
-With all this in mind, I see little reason to upgrade my outlook, and would caution investors to be very selective about new entry points in the fund at this time.
+With all this in mind, I see little reason to upgrade my outlook and would caution investors to be very selective about new entry points in the fund at this time.

 Disclosure: I am/we are long PCI.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.